 Witness lists shall be filed and emailed to Chambers twenty-eight (28) days before the FPTC.
-They must be in the format specified in Local Rule 16-5 and must include for each witness (1) a brief description of the testimony; (2) the reasons the testimony is unique and not redundant; (3) a time estimate in hours for direct and cross-examination; (4) witness authentication; (5) objections; and (6) response to objections.
+They must be in the format specified in Local Rule 16-5 and must include for each witness (1) a brief description of the testimony; (2) the reasons the testimony is unique and not redundant; and (3) a time estimate in hours for direct and cross-examination.
 The parties must use the template posted to Judge Frimpong's webpage.
 Any Amended Witness List must be filed and emailed to Chambers by 12:00 p.m. (noon) on the Friday before trial.